aylamkovner/university_projects/javascript_game/README.md

 # JSPlatformer
-JS Platformer for DIG 3480C \n
+JS Platformer for DIG 3480C.

 Showcased the ability to basic JavaScript elements.
 Introduction-level course.